Gairloch: Media

+The Gairloch and District Times has been produced in the village since 1978.

-Gairloch is home to the UK's smallest local radio station, Two Lochs Radio.
+Gairloch is home to the UK's smallest local radio station, Radio Wester Ross.

 The village was featured on the BBC One TV series When Love Comes to Town in 2007.

-The area has also featured in a number of older educational and promotional films and TV programmes, including the 1955 film Crofter Boy, and the 1990s documentary "Last Postbus to Gairloch" (Channel 4), featuring the postbus (mini-van carrying passengers & mail) that was an additional link for various parts of the nearby community, before being withdrawn by Royal Mail.
+The area has also been featured in several older educational and promotional films and TV programmes, including the 1955 film Crofter Boy, and the 1990s documentary Last Postbus to Gairloch (Channel 4), featuring the postbus (mini-van carrying passengers & mail) that was an additional link for various parts of the nearby community, before being withdrawn by Royal Mail.

+The area around Gairloch is also the outdoor location of films Stardust (2007), What We Did on Our Holiday (2014) and Out of Darkness (2022).